 After an hour or so, we headed to the girls’ house for some salad and juice.
 That night, we spent attempting to enjoy the Sound & Light show at the Convent de San Bernardino de Siena.
 (Attempting because we missed the show for some piña colada, what gives 🙂 )

 Bacalar, Quintana Roo

 Although Bacalar was a last minute decision, it quickly became my favorite destination.
 Not only was the town adorable, but the vibe was completely relaxed.
-Here, people enjoy their days by the lagoon under the sun.
-Everyone seems to know each other.
+Here, people enjoyed their days by the lagoon under the sun.
+Everyone seemed to know each other.